michaelahlers/presence/client-web/README.md

     ```
   - _Static Website Hosting_ enabled.
     - Set `index.html` for the _Index Document_.
-    - Add redirection rules containing (see [_S3 Static Website Hosting Route All Paths to `index.html`_](http://stackoverflow.com/questions/16267339/s3-static-website-hosting-route-all-paths-to-index-html) at Stackoverflow for more information):
+    - Add to _Edit Redirection Rules_ the following (see [_S3 Static Website Hosting Route All Paths to `index.html`_](http://stackoverflow.com/questions/16267339/s3-static-website-hosting-route-all-paths-to-index-html) at Stackoverflow for more information):

     ```xml
     <RoutingRules>